jenswei/home-assistant-addons/opodsync/README.md

 **oPODSync** is a GPodder-compatible sync server for podcasts, packaged as a Home Assistant add-on.

-**!!!
-Currently not working correctly!
-It doesnt keep it's settings after restart, seems to be something with the directories**

 ## 📦 Features

 - GPodder-compatible sync server
-- Docker-based deployment using a custom image that builds directly from the official source archive at https://fossil.kd2.org/opodsync
+- builds directly from the official source archive at https://fossil.kd2.org/opodsync
 - Easy integration with Home Assistant
-- Supports multiple architectures: `amd64`, `armv7`, `aarch64`
-- No ingress support required

 ## ⚙️ Installation